Succession soundtrack: Here’s why the HBO show’s theme tune is stuck in your head

 Powerful string chords respond to the first phrase, then the upper strings take on the melody and develop it into a compelling tune that evokes marvellously the Roy family’s trials and tribulations – always set against a backdrop of power, greed and somehow-unescapable buffoonery.

-The chug of the strings in tandem with that stubborn drumbeat keep the theme music churning in all its supreme glory.
+The chug of the strings in tandem with that stubborn drumbeat keeps the theme music churning in all its supreme glory.
 It’s ingeniously catchy and addictive, so when it crops up during the action, it’s even more satisfying.